-6.4 Re-Admission
+6.5 Re-Admission

-1. New students who have missed two consecutive semesters of enrollment (excluding the summer semester) at the university shall apply for re-admission by completing the re-enrollment form available on the online registration system (ORS).
-In special cases as approved by the Dean and Registrar, students may enroll in the second semester without re-applying for admission.
+1. New students who have missed two consecutive semesters of enrollment (excluding the summer semester) at the university shall apply for re-admission by completing the re-enrollment form available on the online registration system (ORS)..